veebch/littlefluffyclouds/README.md

 # little fluffy clouds

 Supporting materials for making a happy cloud (formally known as Cheeky Sue), shown in the video below.

-It'sdone using some (really thin) nichrome wire and a battery.
+It's done using some (really thin) nichrome wire and a battery.
 When power is applied the wire acts as a resistor, the resistance generates heat and the wire will then easily cut the polystyrene.

 ## Template Image